Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Related Work

 \subsubsection{Methods of Evaluation of Detectors}

-We refer the reader to Iannacone \& Bridges \cite{iannacone2020quantifiable}, which provides a survey of evaluation methods for cyber defensive methods.
+We refer the reader to Iannacone \& Bridges \cite{iannacone2020quantifiable}, which provide a survey of evaluation methods for cyber defenses, in particular intrusion detectors.
 Trends other than the usual statistical metrics (e.g., recall, precision) include incorporating time of detection into IDS metrics \cite{garcia2014empirical} and cyber competition scoring frameworks \cite{red-team-article, doupe2011hit, patriciu2009guide, reed2013instrumenting, werther2011experiences, mullins2007cyber}.
-Several significant works on security cost modeling, such as the Security Attribute Evaluation Method \cite{butler2002security}, the Return on Security Investment model \cite{sonnenreich2006return, davis2005return}, and the Information Security Risk Analysis Method \cite{karabacak2005isram} led to the general cost--benefit framework of Iannacone \& Bridges that we tailor for our use in Section \ref{sec:cost-model}.
+Several significant works on security cost modeling, such as the Security Attribute Evaluation Method \cite{butler2002security}, the Return on Security Investment model \cite{sonnenreich2006return, davis2005return}, and the Information Security Risk Analysis Method \cite{karabacak2005isram}, led to the general cost-benefit framework of Iannacone \& Bridges that we build upon in Section \ref{sec:cost-model}.
+Kondakci {\cite{Kondakci_2009}} provides a costs analysis for the spread of malware through a network using epidemic-inspired models, which is an interesting and worthwhile work but not appropriate for our setting.